hu-cheng-yang/hu-cheng-yang.github.io/_pages/about.md

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Hu Chengyang (胡澄洋), PhD candidate in [DMCV lab](https://dmcv.sjtu.edu.cn/) of Shanghai Jiao Tong University.
-My research interest is focus on Face Anti-spoofing, AIGC and vision foundation models.

 In this website, I present the recent works and projects, mostly related to computer vision and artificial intelligence.

+My research interests are:
+* Computer Vision
+* Face Anti-spoofing
+* AIGC
+* Foundation Model
+* Anomaly Segmentation
+* Video Representation Learning